 The Nebraska statutes provide that the School District shall contribute the greater of (a) one hundred and one percent of the contributions made by the employees or (b) such amount as may be necessary to maintain the solvency of the system, as determined annually by the board upon recommendation of the actuary and the trustees.
 The Trustees have adopted the criteria established in Governmental Accounting Standard Number 25 as the basis for determining the contribution amount necessary to maintain the solvency of the System.
-On this basis, the Annual Required Contribution (ARC) for the year under GASB 25 is 14.09% of payroll.
+On this basis, the Annual Required Contribution (ARC) for the year under GASB 25 is 15.39% of payroll plus \$973,301.
 The contributions made by members, the State and the School District total 15.37% of payroll plus \$973,301.
-Since this exceeds the ARC, the contributions are sufficient to maintain the solvency of the System.
+Although there is a difference between the actuarial and statutory contribution rates, the amount is very small and, therefore, is not of immediate concern.